top of page

 • Stevia sugar blends: Mixtures of stevia and sugar or sugar alcohols.

-One of the biggest questions is: Does stevia raise blood sugar?
-The answer is no. Since humans are unable to digest glycosides in stevia, they do not contribute calories.
-But if it is mixed with maltodextrin or dextrose, then it might.
+One of the most common questions is whether stevia raises blood sugar.
+The answer is no. Humans cannot digest glycosides in stevia, so they do not contribute calories.
+However, if stevia is mixed with maltodextrin or dextrose, it might have an impact.

-Research shows that stevia does not increase blood glucose or insulin levels (15).
-Interestingly, a recent meta-analysis shows that stevia can reduce blood sugar in people with higher BMI, high blood pressure and diabetes (16, 17, 18).
+Research indicates that stevia does not increase blood glucose or insulin levels.
+Interestingly, a recent meta-analysis shows that stevia can reduce blood sugar in individuals with higher BMI, high blood pressure, and diabetes.
+However, similar results were not observed in animals or in people with normal blood sugar levels.
+Additionally, stevia did not reduce HbA1C and insulin levels.

-This makes it a healthier option for people following low-carb or ketogenic diets.
+This makes stevia a healthier option for those following low-carb or ketogenic diets.
 Unlike stevia sugar blends that mix stevia with other sweeteners, pure stevia leaf extract has no impact on blood sugar.

 Stevia is considered healthy when used in moderation.
 Some benefits include: